-GENERAL NOTES Graphic clarity and uniformity in the set The contract is the drawing AND the notes Annotate thoroughly - prioritize notes over hatch Do not hatch dark or excessively it detracts from legibility Use industry standard hatches, do not improvise Make sure your notes align and do not create a chaotic visual Where possible, use assembly type labeling to limit spiderweb type arrows and assist clarity Be consistent - Metric OR Imperial, do not mix.
+GENERAL NOTES Graphic clarity and uniformity in the set The contract is the drawing AND the notes Annotate thoroughly - prioritize notes over hatch Do not hatch dark or excessively it detracts from legibility Use industry standard hatches, do not improvise Make sure your notes align and do not create a chaotic visual Where possible, use assembly type (ganged) labeling to limit spiderweb type arrows and assist clarity Be consistent - Metric OR Imperial, do not mix.
 In some cases both can be included but be consistent in how you order them.
+DO NOT HARD-CONVERT imperial units and then keep more than one millimetre of accuracy.
 Generally material labels will include their thickness or size.
+This is clearer than dimensioning thicknesses within a detail.
 Imagine taking these assembly lists to Home Depot and filling your order.
+Technical drawings are not printed in colour.
+Use line weights, line types, hatches, and labels to communicate: never use colour unless explicitly told otherwise for diagrammatic reasons.